Web App Direct API Integration Guide

 • Insights - Insights give information about why Vesta assigned the risk score.
 For example, the customer’s phone number may not match the billing address phone number.

-3. Send a POST request to the /transactions/evaluate/{transactionId} endpoint of the Vesta API with the bank’s authorization response in the body.
-Set transactionEvaluationStep to PostAuth.
+3. Send a second POST request to the /transactions/evaluate/{transactionId} endpoint of the Vesta API.
+Set the value of transactionEvaluationStep to PostAuth.
+Include the bank’s auth decision with the request.

 4. Based on the response, submit the transaction to the bank for payment or cancel the transaction.